 Yes and no. I highly recommend using Dulde de Leche when making the apple filling.
 It will be too thin if you use caramel.
 For the topping of the cake, you can absolutely use caramel and it’s actually easier to drizzle it than Dulce de Leche.

-IF YOU LIKE THIS CARROT CAKE, HERE ARE SOME MORE RECIPES YOU WILL LIKE:
+SOME MORE RECIPES YOU WILL LIKE:

 Caramel Apple Pie with Cookie Crust – The pie has a soft, sugar cookie crust, apple pie filling, sweet crumble, and layers of dulce de leche.